taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ### Part 2: Plain React Components

 In this part you will implement your plain React component architecture that only receives all necessary props from their parent components.
-These props can already have callback functions to do something.
+These props can include callback functions that will enable interactions later on.
 The point is that the props don't reveal that they are props themselves that are located in the parent component, state from the local state or even Redux state.
 The callback functions are plain functions too.
 Thus the components are not aware of using local state methods or Redux actions to alter the state.

 In your entry point to React, where your root component gets rendered into the DOM, adjust the import of the `App` component by including the components folder in the path.